pinohu/DYNASTY/empire-bible/COMPLETE_PROJECT_SUMMARY.md

 **âœ… COMPLETE AND PRODUCTION-READY**

 The Legacy Codex is a comprehensive, integrated operating system ready for implementation.
-All volumes have been written, verified, and integrated into a cohesive framework designed to guide the Xavier Family for the next 365 years.
+All volumes have been written, verified, and integrated into a cohesive framework designed to guide the Ohu Family for the next 365 years.

 **Next Action**: Begin implementation using Volume VII: Implementation & Execution as the guide.